-Unit Description

-Building Services Engineering: Introduction to Pupils will identify the fundamental Health and

-Safe Working Practices Safety requirements of the Building Services

-Engineering (BSE) sector, and how to recognise

-and respond appropriately to common hazards

-and accidents in the BSE environment.
-Pupils

-will also learn how to apply safe working

-practices relevant to the BSE sector.
+Unit Description Building Services Pupils will identify the fundamental Health and Safety requirements of Engineering: the Building Services Engineering (BSE) sector, and how to recognise Introduction to Safe and respond appropriately to common hazards and accidents in the Working Practices BSE environment.
+Pupils will also learn how to apply safe working practices relevant to the BSE sector.

-Building Services Engineering: Introduction to Pupils will be introduced to and learn to Energy identify the main types of energy and their sources as well as the fundamentals of energy conservation as they apply to the household building services engineering (BSE) sector.
+Building Services Pupils will be introduced to and learn to identify the main types of Engineering: energy and their sources as well as the fundamentals of energy Introduction to Energy conservation as they apply to the household building services engineering (BSE) sector.
 Pupils will also learn the main types of material disposal as they apply to the BSE sector.
-Building Services Engineering: Introduction to The unit is designed to enable pupils to Science recognise mechanical and electrical SI units commonly used within the building services engineering (BSE) sector and to carry out simple calculations to enhance that understanding.
+Building Services The unit is designed to enable pupils to recognise mechanical and Engineering: electrical SI units commonly used within the building services Introduction to Science engineering (BSE) sector and to carry out simple calculations to enhance that understanding.
 Pupils will also learn to recognise fundamental properties of solid materials as well as the fundamental principles of heat, mechanical and electrical applications to the BSE sector.
-Building Services Engineering: An Introduction Pupils will recognise the main industries of the Building Services Engineering sector and will develop an understanding of the job opportunities and the career progression opportunities.
-Building Services Engineering: Employability Pupils are required to develop work practices Skills and attitudes that enhance their employability.
-They will have opportunities to review the skills they have developed
+Building Services Pupils will recognise the main industries of the Building Services Engineering: An Engineering sector and will develop an understanding of the job Introduction opportunities and the career progression opportunities.
+Building Services Pupils are required to develop work practices and attitudes that Engineering: enhance their employability.
+They will have opportunities to review the Employability Skills skills they have developed